Fish and Aquatic Life

 Rock Cut Creek, in the Upper St. Croix and Eau Claire Rivers Watershed, is a 3.69 mile river that falls in Douglas County.
 This river is a Class II Trout Water under the Fisheries Program.
 This river is managed for fishing and swimming and is currently not considered impaired.

 Author Aquatic Biologist

-Rock Cut Creek was assessed during the 2018 listing cycle; new biological (macroinvertebrate Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Rock Cut Creek was assessed during the 2018 listing cycle; new biological (macroinvertebrate Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek